Overview of Provision for Departments

 Personal Computing Equipment

 Advice would normally be provided for computers based on the Intel architectures and the appropriate Microsoft, Linux or Apple operating systems.
 Items such as scanners, desktop and group printers are also generally supported.
-Only very limited advice and support for personal data accessories (PDA) is available.
-Support for non-standard items may be negotiated, but would not normally include equipment attached to the telephone network.
+Advice and support for portable devices such as smartphones and tablets will be provided on a reasonable efforts basis as there are so many different devices available.

-Quotes may also be obtained for the purchase of software including that available via central IT Services or CHEST.
+Quotes may also be obtained for the purchase of software including that available via central IT Services or EDUSERVE.
 However, advice may not be available as to the appropriateness of specialist applications.

 MSD IT will configure all equipment attached to the network as appropriate.
 Users must not connect any equipment to the network without prior consultation so that MSD IT Services can maintain network integrity and security.
 Personally owned equipment may be attached to the network but will need to comply with the same requirements as that owned by the Department.